warp143/MPA_Website/MPA_TRANSLATION_PLUGIN_PDR.md

 **Project:** Custom WordPress Translation Plugin for Malaysia Proptech Association Website
 **Prepared By:** Andrew Michael Kho
-**Date:** October 29, 2025
+**Date:** November 4, 2025 (Updated after live server audit)
 **Status:** Planning & Design Phase
-**Version:** 1.0
+**Version:** 1.1
+**Critical Finding:** 27 Chinese translations missing (Privacy Policy)

 ---

 ## 📋 Executive Summary

 This PDR documents the analysis, design, and implementation plan for building a custom WordPress translation management plugin for the MPA website.
 The current hybrid translation system is unmaintainable, inconsistent, and requires developers to edit code files for simple text changes.
-This custom plugin will centralize all translations in a database with an easy-to-use WordPress admin interface, eliminating the need for code changes and reducing maintenance overhead by an estimated 80%.
+Additionally, 2 legacy plugins (Polylang and ACF) from a failed integration attempt remain active but unused, creating security and maintenance burden.
+This custom plugin will centralize all translations in a database with an easy-to-use WordPress admin interface, eliminating the need for code changes, removing plugin bloat, and reducing maintenance overhead by an estimated 80%.

 **Key Metrics:**
-- **Current System:** 105 translation keys × 3 languages = 315 translations hardcoded in JavaScript
+- **Current System:** 105 translation keys defined, but only 288 complete translations (105 EN + 105 BM + 78 CN)
+- **Missing Translations:** 27 Chinese translations (all Privacy Policy section) + ~30-50 hardcoded texts in PHP templates not using translation system
+- **Legacy Plugins:** Polylang (v3.7.4) + ACF (v6.6.2) active but unused - to be removed
 - **Maintenance Time:** ~30 minutes per translation change (find key, edit 3 languages, test, deploy)
-- **Technical Debt:** 351 lines of translation code in main.js (19% of entire file)
+- **Technical Debt:** 351 lines of translation code in main.js (19% of entire file) + 2 unused plugins
-- **Proposed Solution:** Database-driven plugin with admin UI (5 minutes per change, no deployment needed)
+- **Proposed Solution:** Remove legacy plugins + database-driven custom plugin with admin UI (5 minutes per change, no deployment needed)

 ---